|

 Nearby Niagara Dam was completed in 1898 with the water being used by steam locomotives on the Kalgoorlie to Menzies line.
 Construction costs for the dam ballooned out by almost 50% and when the work was finally complete the weather did not co-operate and the dam remained almost empty for quite some time.

-Tall tales and true: Local lothario gets his comeuppance.
+Local lothario gets his comeuppance.

 In 1905 a Kookynie tradesman with a reputation for chasing the ladies invited a local young lady to accompany him to see the Fisk Jubilee Singers.
-She was unable to attend but arranged for a fried to go in her place.
+She was unable to attend but arranged for a friend to go in her place.
 Her friend was in fact a young man who was adorned in female clothing, had a wig put on and was made up to disguise his real gender.

 The practical joke doesn't seem to have gone down too well with the local police as after a disturbance during the performance they took the 'young lady' away charged 'her' with disorderly conduct and fined 'her' a shilling.